BashGui/easybashgui/docs/install.md

 ## Packaging

-For distro mantainers EBG are a simple and easy to mantain project, but due it relies on backend and coreutils programs there are some
+For distro maintainers EBG are a simple and easy to maintain project, but due it relies on backend and coreutils programs there are some
 directions: